 UH partners with Johnson Controls and Pacific Current to produce more than $79 million in energy savings over 20 years

 MILWAUKEE, March 19, 2018 /PRNewswire/ — Today the University of Hawai’i (UH) announced that its Maui College campus will soon be among the first in the nation.
 For that’s to generate 100 percent of its energy from on-site solar photovoltaic (PV) systems coupled with battery storage.
-The project is part of a partnership with Johnson Controls and Pacific Current.
-It will allow four UH community college campuses on O’ahu to significantly reduce their fossil fuel consumption.
+The project is also part of a partnership with Johnson Controls and Pacific Current.
+It will allow four UH community college campuses on O’ahu.
+That’s to significantly reduce their fossil fuel consumption.

 UH Maui College’s new PV plus storage system will be capable of eliminating the campus’ fossil fuel-based energy use.
 For that’s when it is operational in 2019.
-On O’ahu, through the combination of solar shade canopies, distributed energy storage and energy efficiency measures, Leeward Community College, Honolulu Community College, Kapi’olani Community College and Windward Community College will reduce their use of fossil fuel for energy by 98 percent, 97 percent, 74 percent and 70 percent, respectively.
+On O’ahu, through the combination of solar shade canopies.
+Then distributed energy storage and energy efficiency measures.
+So Leeward Community College, Honolulu Community College, Kapi’olani Community College and Windward Community College.
+For they will all reduce their use of fossil fuel for energy.
+Thats by 98 percent, 97 percent, 74 percent and 70 percent, respectively.

-In 2015, Hawai’i became the first state in the country to make an unprecedented commitment to achieve 100 percent renewable energy by 2045.
+In addition, and in 2015, Hawai’i became the first state in the country to make an unprecedented commitment to achieve 100 percent renewable energy by 2045.
 Concurrently, UH and the Hawaii Legislature established a collective goal for the university system to be “net-zero” by January 1, 2035.
 Meaning the system would produce as much renewable energy as it consumes across its campuses.